hdShang/arxiv-daily/docs/cs-CL/2025-05-06/papers/250503563v3-say-it-another-way-auditing-llms-with-a-user-grounded-automated-para.md

 ---
 layout: default
-title: Say It Another Way: Auditing LLMs with a User-Grounded Automated Paraphrasing Framework
+title: "Say It Another Way: Auditing LLMs with a User-Grounded Automated Paraphrasing Framework"
 ---

 # Say It Another Way: Auditing LLMs with a User-Grounded Automated Paraphrasing Framework